AMouzakitis/iepi-analytics-engine/README.md

 # iepi-analytics-engine

+## The Information Entropy Performance Indicator (IEPI)
+### A Deterministic Analytics Engine for Quantifying Routing Uncertainty in BPMN Process Models

 OVERVIEW

 This repository contains a reference implementation of the Information Entropy Performance Indicator (IEPI) for BPMN 2.0 process models with externally defined routing probabilities.